Ireland Program Details

 Classrooms and housing are accessible to students with physical disabilities.
 Students who are requesting accommodation will be required to submit appropriate documentation to:

-Michael W. Martin, Administrative Director
+Michael W. Martin, Faculty Director

 Belfast/Dublin Summer Program